Kappa Sigma: Chapter and member misconduct

+In the past five years, the fraternity faced challenges and lawsuits from other hazing incidents.
 In 2023, the chapter at San Diego State University (SDSU) faced a hazing lawsuit after it was discovered a 19-year-old pledge was beaten and challenged to drink large amounts of alcohol in an initiation ritual.
-Later, the pledge was dropped off at a hospital in a coma but survived.
-Seven of the nine fraternity members involved were suspended from SDSU.
-The fraternity had been in trouble a few times with the university before the hazing lawsuit.
+Other notable hazing incidents occurred at chapters from the University of Virginia (2024), Texas A&M University (2025), and the University of Georgia (2026).